DataDog/integrations-core/openai/README.md

 ### Validation

 Validate that the APM Node.js library can communicate with your Agent by examining the debugging output from the application process.
-Within the section titled "Encoding payload" you should see an entry with a `name` field and a correlating value of `openai.request`.
-A truncated version of this output looks like this:
+Within the section titled "Encoding payload," you should see an entry with a `name` field and a correlating value of `openai.request`.
+A truncated version of the output looks like this:

 ```json
 {